How to Implement a Quality Assurance Program in Home Building: Three Key Considerations

-A quality assurance (QA) program is an important part of any homebuilding business.
+A quality assurance (QA) program is an important part of any home building business.
 These programs ensure customer satisfaction and maintain construction quality.
-Since QA is so important, you might think that everyone in the homebuilding industry is an expert on the subject, however, that’s often not the case.
-The cliché, “if it were easy, everyone would be doing it” certainly applies to QA.
-If you’ve never had a program like this before or lack the elements needed to implement one, it can be difficult to know where to begin.
-Here are a few important things to consider when contemplating a QA program:
+Since QA is so important, you might think that everyone in the home building industry is an expert on the subject, however, that’s often not the case.
+The saying “if it were easy, everyone would be doing it” certainly applies to QA.

 1 – Customer Feedback is Priority Number One

-There are a number of factors that make a successful QA program, but asking for customer feedback is at the foundation.
-Distributing customer satisfaction surveys to all homebuyers will uncover issues that need addressed and give them an opportunity to share what’s important to them.
-Some builders hire an outside survey firm for this, while others prefer to do the work in-house.
-Regardless, the survey results identify recurring problems that need corrected first, which sets in motion the course of action for the rest of your program.
+There are a number of factors that contribute to an effective QA program, but asking for customer feedback is at the foundation.
+Distributing customer satisfaction surveys to all homebuyers will uncover issues that need to be addressed and give them an opportunity to share what’s important to them.

-2 – Understand the ROI of QA
+2 – The ROI of QA

 Before developing or adopting a QA program, it’s important to understand how it could impact your business.
 Aside from ensuring satisfied customers, you’ll also experience a significant amount of return on your investment (ROI).